How to Keep Your Personal Data Private on Social Media

 A VPN may not help hide what you post online, but it can help secure your personal data and other sensitive information.
 You can also use a VPN to create anonymous accounts since it can hide your IP address and actual location.
 Plus, VPN does not only protect your social media activities but all your online activities as a whole.

-With the COVID-19 pandemic making social media a very important tool for communication, it is becoming harder to stay private and keep your personal information safe.
+With social media becoming a very important tool for communication, it is becoming harder to stay private and keep your personal information safe.
 Hopefully, the tips above can help you protect your privacy online while enjoying the benefits of social media.